hexydec/torque/readme.txt

 * Fixed issue when combining CSS where any inline CSS attached to an external stylesheet was not combined, sometimes causing ordering issues
 * Updated packages to latest versions
+* Fixed bug where 304 headers were not set the Wordpress way, which caused Wordpress to overwrite it
 * Fixed incorrectly loaded rebuild command
 * Fixed minor PHP 8.1 data handling issues